Instructions for the Preparation of Papers

 - Title of the article

-- Include email address of the corresponding author and identify the corresponding author with an *
+- Identify the corresponding author with an *

 - Confirmation of compliance with ethics